affanmohammed/IBM_Code_Challenge_Healthcare_Chatbot/README.md

 ### Solution
 Audio message is converted into text message using python libraries.
-With the help of SVM, emotion recognition is done.
+With the help of NLP, emotion recognition is done.
 Web page is developed using flask.

 ### Applications